JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_10/lecture.md

 Our advices earned by practice are:
 - to have shared directory (shared home) with code and to share the location of packages
 - to place all code for workers to one file, let's call it `worker.jl` (author of this includes the code for master as well).
-- put to the beggining of `worker.jl` code activating specified environment as
+- put to the beggining of `worker.jl` code activating specified environment as (or specify environmnet for all workers in environment variable as `export JULIA_PROJECT="$PWD"`)
 ```julia
 using Pkg
 Pkg.activate(@__DIR__)